LaSTiqq/LaSTiqq/README.md

 My name is Lauris, I'm a software engineer from Latvia.
 Here are some quick highlights about me:

-- 🔭 I'm currently working on my PET project [Coffee United People 2.0](https://github.com/LaSTiqq/Coffee-united-people-2.0)
+- 🔭 I'm currently working on my PET project [Coffee United People 2.0](https://github.com/LaSTiqq/Coffee-united-people-2.0) and one more SPA website
 - 🔧 I'm currently maintaining three Django SPA websites
 - 🌱 I'm currently learning MERN (MongoDB+Express.js+React.js+Node.js) stack of techhologies
 - 🔍 I'm currently in search of a full-time opportunity to kickstart my career